 Snow & Ice Climbing - Class #8: Learn the basics of snow and technical ice climbing.

-Post-Graduation Trip!: Winter ascents on Mt.
-Washington NH.
+Post-Graduation Trip!: Winter ascents on a beginner or intermediate mountain objective.
 Specific details to be announced at the Intro Party!

 The ECP Mountaineering School will introduce participants to the basic information and skills of mountaineering and alpinism.